Hilton Chennai: The hotel

-The 9-storied hotel is built on a 42-ground land and has 204 rooms, including 2 Executive Suites, 16 Junior Suite, 7 Hilton Deluxe Room, 58 Hilton Executive Rooms, 121 Hilton King Guest Rooms.
+The 10-storied hotel is built on a 42-ground land and has 204 rooms, including 2 Executive Suites, 16 Junior Suite, 7 Hilton Deluxe Room, 58 Hilton Executive Rooms, 121 Hilton King Guest Rooms.
 The interiors were designed by Hong Kong's DiLeonardo and Dallas-based Wilson and Associates.
-There are 5 food and beverage offerings at the hotel namely, Ayna (pan-Indian restaurant), Vintage Bank (wine and cheese bar), Q Bar (a rooftop bar and grill), Vasco (an all-day dining global cuisine restaurant with live kitchens on the third floor) and Est (24 hour contemporary cafe and lounge).
+There are 5 food and beverage offerings at the hotel, namely, Ayna (pan-Indian restaurant), Vintage Bank (wine and cheese bar), Q Bar (a rooftop bar and grill), Vasco (an all-day dining global cuisine restaurant with live kitchens on the third floor) and Est (24 hour contemporary cafe and lounge).

-The first floor has divisible 445 m2 ballroom, two meeting rooms and a boardroom with latest audio visual technology.
+The first floor has divisible 445 m2 ballroom, two meeting rooms, and a boardroom with latest audio visual technology.
 The ballroom, named the Hilton Grand Ballroom, has a ceiling height of 5.9 m and can hold 750 people.

 The rooftop features an outdoor 15-foot by 80-foot (25 m) infinity swimming pool designed in such a way that guests can gaze at the cityscape while swimming laps.

-Along with all this, Hilton Chennai also showcases a 24-hour Fitness Center by Precor along with Executive Lounge located at fourth floor.
+Along with all this, Hilton Chennai also showcases a 24-hour Fitness Center by Precor along with an Executive Lounge located on the fourth floor.